jnovack/www.ozmonet.com/notes/transporter.md

 #### June 12

+Once again, STILL DID NOT ANSWER ANY TECHNICAL QUESTION.
+Basically wasting both my time in reading this and the bandwidth required to send it.

     Hi Justin,

     Thank you for contacting Connected Data Support Center.
 This email is in regards to case number #324826 : Lack of responce..

     When it comes to the speed of the files being uploaded do you have it selected to have a local copy?
 One Thing we have been seeing is that when you have this selected the Transporters pushes the file transfer to the background which to not cause any drops in performance on your machine is not the fastest.
 If you can select that you have no local copy it will not push to the background and move the files right then and there.
     Yes there is a version two that has been announced.
 We don't have any data on this.

     Kind regards,